ourtube-official/ourtube/README.md

 # Why?

-Youtube has been known to demonitize Youtubers for using very small amount of clips of copyrighted music in their videos.
-They're also known to have ads on channels that don't even qualify to be monitized.
-Ourtube aims to fix that a simple fix: remove ads.
-That way, Youtubers won't focus on making money from ads and instead focus on making their content enjoyable.
+Youtube is known for demonizing channels for only swearing while allowing insanely inappropriate ads, such as [this]() and [this]().
+Ourtube is a website that aims to fix that problem with one simple solution: remove the ads.
+That way, Youtubers won't focus on only making money, and users won't be plauged by ads on almost every video and page. **This is not meant to completely replace Youtube,** it is meant as a substitute for people who are tired of the ads and other issues on Youtube.

 # Contributing